particle-iot/docs/src/content/firmware.md

 - Erase WiFi profiles
 - Enter Listening mode upon completion

 System.bootloader()
 ----

-The device will enter DFU-mode and boot up in DFU when a reset occurs until a user firmware is flashed uploaded via DFU-util.
+The device will enter DFU-mode and boot up in DFU when a reset occurs until a user firmware is uploaded via DFU-util.

 Language Syntax